scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

 A ``data`` directory will be created in the directory where you run the previous commands.
 The reason to run it under the ``/prometheus/data/`` is you can be sure Prometheus has write privileges there.

     .. note:
-       This process may take a long time depending on the time range and number of cores.
+       This process may take a long time, depending on the time range and number of cores.
 For instance, for a cluster with 100 cores, the process took an hour for every week of data during testing.
-Hence, please be patient and make sure that the creation process is not interrupted.
-Please note the time range can be split into smaller intervals (e.g., instead of an entire year, break it down into weeks).
+Please be patient and make sure that the creation process is not interrupted.
+Note that the time range can be split into smaller intervals (e.g., instead of an entire year, break it down into weeks).

 Copy the data files